ojas-kanotra/pwn.college_ojas/Hello_Hackers.md

 ```

 ### New Learnings
-The use of a commands
+- Commands in Linux are case-sensitive (hello ≠ HELLO)
+- Basic command execution by typing the command name and pressing Enter
+- The `hello` command is used to display a greeting message

 ### References
 None

 ---

-## Intro to Arguments
+## Intro To Arguments
 In this challenge, to get the flag, you must run the hello command (NOT the echo command) with a single argument of hackers.

 ### Solve